 Try wearing flowy dresses or pajama dresses for the first couple of weeks, like I did!
 This will ensure a proper healing process and will also provide air and “breathing space” for your incision.
 Dresses are also so comfortable!

 Oh, I know what you might be saying to yourself ” This women have lost her mind telling me not to laugh” and maybe you’re right.
 But! you have to believe me when I say that laughing is painful when you just had a C-section and are trying to recuperate.
 I remember when I visited my aunt at the hospital right after she gave birth to her son via C-section.
 My dad was telling her a funny story and all I could hear was “stop, it hurt, it hurts” while still laughing and holding her stomach.
 When you laugh, your stomach moves and puts pressure on your abdominal, imagine putting pressure on an incision that is not yet healed?

 This may sound silly just like “not laughing” but trust me, every cough is painful.
 Again, when you cough you are putting pressure on your stomach, Even though we obviously can’t avoid it, I still wanted to give you a heads up.

 Before coughing or sneezing, make sure to place your hands on top of your C-section incision to protect it and for you to feel less pain.

 Touching your incision

-You must avoid touching your incision while it’s still healing because you can get it infected.
+Another thing to avoid after having a c-section is touching your incision while it’s still healing because you can get it infected.
 Your incision is fresh and it’s practically still opened, so you want to avoid any contact to the incision.
 When you are taking a bath, use a cloth and lightly wet it with warm water and just dab it on top of your incision very carefully.
 Also, make sure to completely dry the incision area with a dry towel.

 Call your doctor if you notice, any redness or swelling around your incision area.
 Also, do not hesitate to contact your doctor for any other questions or concerns regarding your C-section and your healing process.